Foil windsurfing is an exciting and unique new discipline. Learn to get flying effortlessly above water.

 Remember that the more you move the wing forward, the more front foot pressure you will need to apply.

-If you move your foot straps back will generate more lift, and you'll need less front foot pressure.
+If you move your foot straps back, it will generate more lift, and you'll need less front foot pressure.
 Moving them forward allows for higher speeds, more aggressive riding, and on-foil transitions.

 Back Foot and Front Foot Pressure